hexpm/hexpm/lib/hexpm_web/templates/docs/publish.html.md

   <dt><code>:organization</code></dt>
   <dd>The organization the package belongs to.
 The package will be published to the organization repository, defaults to the global <code>"hexpm"</code> repository.</dd>
   <dt><code>:licenses</code></dt>
   <dd>A list of licenses the project is licensed under.
 This attribute is required.
-Valid license identifiers are available from <a href="https://spdx.org/licenses/">SPDX</a>.</dd>
+Valid license identifiers are available from <a href="https://spdx.org/licenses/">SPDX</a>.
+Custom licenses may use <code>LicenseRef-&lt;idstring&gt;</code> identifiers and should include the full license text in the package.</dd>
   <dt><code>:links</code></dt>
   <dd>A map where the key is a link name and the value is the link URL.
 Optional but highly recommended.</dd>
   <dt><code>:files</code></dt>